Essentials

 - Action Definition: Encapsulate a specific operation, like “Search for Products”, “Fill Out Forms”, “Extract Data”, or “Complete Checkout”.

-- Input Specification: Define the data (inputs) required to execute the action (e.g., for “Search for Products”, inputs might be
+- Input and Response Specification: Define the data (inputs) required to execute the action and what data to return (responses).

 - Reusability: Define a task once and trigger it multiple times with different inputs.